Profession: 28th US President

 Why Famous: A progressive politician, Woodrow Wilson became President of Princeton University in 1902, Governor of New Jersey in 1910 and was nominated for President by the Democratic Party in 1912.

 After the war he was instrumental in negotiating the Treaty of Versailles and establishing the League of Nations.
 Wilson had first put forward the idea of a League as part of his 'Fourteen Points' speech in a Senate address.
 In 1919 he won the Nobel Peace Prize.
 The same year he suffered a severe stroke which left his power and influence diminished, and the Treaty of Versailles was eventually rejected by the Senate.
 He lost a bid to be re-nominated at the Democratic National Convention and left office in 1921, before dying in 1924.

 - 1885-06-24 28th US President Woodrow Wilson (28) weds Presbyterian minister's daughter Ellen Louise Axson (25) in Savannah, Georgia

-- 1915-12-10 28th US President Woodrow Wilson, widowed the year before marries second wife Edith Bolling Galt, a descendant of native American Pocahontas
+- 1915-12-18 28th US President Woodrow Wilson, widowed the year before marries second wife Edith Bolling Galt, a descendant of native American Pocahontas

 - 1913-03-04 Woodrow Wilson inaugurated as 28th US President